sreekanth1148/salesforce-metadata-manager/README.md

 ## Overview

-Salesforce Validation Rule Manager is a web-based application developed using React.js, Node.js, and Salesforce Tooling API.
-The application allows users to securely authenticate with Salesforce using OAuth 2.0, retrieve validation rules from their Salesforce organization, view their current status, and manage them through an intuitive dashboard.
+Salesforce Validation Rule Manager is a web-based application developed using React.js, Node.js, Express.js, and Salesforce APIs.
+The application enables users to securely authenticate with Salesforce using OAuth 2.0, retrieve validation rules from their Salesforce organization, view their current status, and activate or deactivate them directly from the application.

-This project demonstrates Salesforce integration, API consumption, OAuth authentication, and modern full-stack web development practices.
+The project demonstrates Salesforce integration, OAuth authentication, Tooling API usage, Metadata API deployment, and modern full-stack web development practices.

----

 ## Features

-* Secure Salesforce OAuth 2.0 Login
+* Secure Salesforce OAuth 2.0 Authentication
 * Retrieve Validation Rules using Salesforce Tooling API
 * Display Validation Rules with Active/Inactive Status
-* Enable or Disable Validation Rules through the User Interface
+* Enable or Disable Individual Validation Rules
-* Deploy Workflow Integration
+* Real-Time Validation Rule Updates using Salesforce Metadata API
+* Direct Deployment of Changes to Salesforce
-* Responsive and User-Friendly Dashboard
+* Responsive and User-Friendly Interface
 * Backend API Integration using Express.js

----

 ## Technologies Used